Ten Extremely Unexpected U.s. State Firsts You Won’t Believe

 8 Iowa: The First Computer

-You may think of Silicon Valley in northern California as the tech hub to end all tech hubs, but way back in the day, that wasn’t the case.
-In fact, the first “tech” hub was… in Ames, Iowa!
-What?
-In 1937, a professor of physics at Iowa State University named John Vincent Atanasoff began to tinker with what ended up being the world’s first electronic computer.
+You might picture Silicon Valley as the ultimate tech hub, but back in the late 1930s, the first major center of computing was actually in Ames, Iowa.
+In 1937, Iowa State University physics professor John Vincent Atanasoff began experimenting with what would become the world’s first electronic computer.

 7 New York: The First Brewery